Daniel Garbade: Engagement

 Garbade's exhibition Côctel, with contributions from writers such as Rafael Alberti, Vicente Molina Foix, José Saramago, Luis Antonio de Villena, Jesús Ferrero and Leopoldo Alas, discusses tolerance in the Convent of San Ildefonso (Toledo).
 The exhibition was supported by the Vice-President of UNESCO and the Swiss Government.

 Garbade has been a source of inspiration for intercultural cooperation between Switzerland and Spain since 1983.
 He brought the first Swiss gallery to the ARCO Art fair in 1985, exhibiting artists like Pablo Runyan or Jorge Arxe.
 He co-operated with Werner Bischof and John Armleder at the Museo Reina Sofia, Circulo de Bellas Artes and other galleries in the Swiss weeks of Madrid in 1988.
-In 2012 he was invited to the exhibitions Hispano-Suizo in Zurich, and in 2014 to Hispano -Suizo Madrid.
+In 2012 he was invited to the exhibitions Hispano-Suizo in Zürich, and in 2014 to Hispano -Suizo Madrid.
 As curator, he conducted the exhibition Desayuno para Inmigrantes on the immigration of Swiss artists in Spain.
 In 1989, he helped François Lachenal for the exhibition du Greco a Goya, a homage to the works of art from the Museo del Prado saved during the Spanish Civil War in Geneva.
 His grandfather Paul Lachenal was involved in the safeguard of the paintings as delegate of the International Committee.